wking-io/Fluture/README.md

 //> Left([Error: It broke])
 ```

+#### `promise :: Future a b ~> Promise b a`

+Cast the Future to a Promise.
+This will cause the Future to be eagerly forked.
+This is useful if some API wants you to give it a Promise.
+You shouldn't need
+this method for anything else.

 ### Dispatcher API

 #### `fork :: (a -> Void) -> (b -> Void) -> Future a b -> Void`